Are Dental Sealants Worth The Risks & Costs?

 As it turns out, a dental sealant is never out of the question, although not everyone needs a sealant; no matter if you’re 15 or 50, you can benefit from sealants.

 If you’ve never had a cavity, you probably don’t need sealants.
-But if you have deep grooves in your back teeth, your Yuma dentist will suggest you get sealant to prevent cavities from developing further.
+But if you have deep grooves in your back teeth, our reliable dentist will suggest you get a sealant to prevent cavities from developing further.

 Visit Us For Dental Sealants In Yuma

-Dental sealants are a great preventive measure to keep oral bacteria, decay, and food particles out of your teeth, preventing the requirement for dental fillings in the future.
+Dental sealants are a great preventive measure to keep oral bacteria, decay, and food particles out of your teeth, preventing the need for dental fillings in the future.
 If you’re at risk of getting cavities, or if your child hasn’t had dental sealants yet, you’ll want to consider dental sealants.
-Call our Yuma dentist to book an appointment and learn more about how dental sealants can benefit you or your kid.
+Call our dental office at 928-249-3673 to book an appointment and learn more about how dental sealants can benefit you or your child.